ETC-A/etca-spec/extensions/interrupts/README.md

 1) This is a bitfield where each bit corresponds to a specific interrupt based on the table below.
 2) This stores the number which refers to the current interrupt.
 It's value is the bit number in the mask and pending control registers.
+3) These control registers are not writable through the `writecr` instruction and are effectively read-only.

 ## Flags CR